saintmalik/blog.saintmalik.me/docs/variables-in-golang.md

 }
 ```

-You can't declare global variables using shorthand form of declaring variables, short hand variables can only be declared inside a fucntion which makes them a local variable.
+You can't declare global variables using shorthand form of declaring variables, short hand variables can only be declared inside a function which makes them a local variable.

 ## Shadowing in GoLang Variables